saip007/github-notifications-extension/README.md

 - Push to the branch (`git push origin feature`)
 - Create a pull request

+Contribution Guidelines:

+- Please ensure that changes follow best practices for accessibility and usability.
+- Submit PRs with detailed descriptions of the changes made.
+- Ensure all PRs are tested and do not break existing functionality.

+Looking forward to your contributions during Hacktoberfest!

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.